the1lab/1lab/src/Cat/Diagram/Free.lagda.md

 In categorical semantics, syntax for a theory $\bT$ is often presented in 2 seemingly unconnected ways:

-1. Via a left adjoints to the forgetful functor that forgets the structure of a $\bT$-model; or
+1. Via a left adjoint to the forgetful functor that forgets the structure of a $\bT$-model; or
 2. As an [[initial object]] in the category of $\bT$-models.